Skip to main content

 Access Custom Code App

-Navigate to the Apps section in your workspace and open the Custom Code app
+Open the Imports section in your workspace sidebar and open the Custom Code app.

 2